Charlottefrid/Charlotte-Jenny-Project-OIM3640/README.md

 1. Flask: to build a web app
 2. Urllib.request: to send HTTP requests to APIs and retrieve data
 3. PPrint

+To see more detailed explanation for our finished codes, and how to implement the code on your end, refer to our [webpage](https://sites.google.com/babson.edu/wonderful-food-web-app/developers-notes)!

 ## 4. Project Schedule